 - A hardened heart.
 This callousness is also part of society nowadays.
 Society supports this highly individualized mode of living.
 We are inherently individualistic, and everyone primarily looks at their own needs and wants before looking at those of their brothers and sisters.
 In general, we take care of our part only, and we do not usually care for those outside our immediate family and community.
 In a religious sense, we might focus as well on what is legal and what is not, or what ‘is allowed’ and what is not, and we do not see the suffering of others or how they are.
 Our heart becomes impenetrable.
 Even in religion, we trouble ourselves more with what should be said, what actions are permissible, which are not, and we ignore the sufferings of others.
 We see others as mere objects, and judge them.
 We do not look at others with love.

 - Healing.
 Today, Jesus comes to heal you.
 Present your paralysis to Him and show God what it is that makes you feel limited.
 Show Jesus what it is that does not allow you to lead your life fully and help others.
 Present to Jesus what does not allow you to do things by yourself.
 Let Jesus help you to see how you can lead your life and heal.

-God-bless you in the name of the Father, and the Son, and the Holy Spirit.
-Don’t forget, heaven is our goal.
+May God bless you in the name of the Father, of the Son and of the Holy Spirit.
+Always remember, Heaven is our goal.